vchan8084/C-C-Exercise/README.md

 (For more information on Active Record Encryption, please refer to this [guide](https://guides.rubyonrails.org/active_record_encryption.html))

+Use `rake db: seed` for some dummy data.

 Use `rails s` to start app

 ## To Do: